Ani: Mongol capture and decline

-By the end of the 14th century, the city was ruled by a succession of local Turkish dynasties, including the Jalayrids and the Kara Koyunlu (Black Sheep clan) who made Ani their capital.
-It was ruined by an earthquake in 1319.
+Between 1386 and 1404, the Turco-Mongol forces of Timur raided the countries of Transcaucasia from their bases in northern Iran.
+Tiflis was finally conquered by Timur in 1404, and King George VII was forced to recognize Timurid suzerainty.
+Armenia too, which had been under Mongol Jalayirid control, was incorporated into the Timurid realm.

 Tamerlane captured Ani in the 1380s.
-On his death the Kara Koyunlu regained control but transferred their capital to Yerevan.
+On his death the Kara Koyunlu gained control and made Ani their capital, but transferred their capital to Yerevan.
 In 1441 the Armenian Catholicosate did the same.

 The Persian Safavids then ruled Ani until it became part of the Turkish Ottoman Empire in 1579.
 A small town remained within its walls at least until the middle of the seventeenth century, but the site was entirely abandoned by 1735 when the last monks left the monastery in the Virgin's Fortress or Kizkale.

 Modern times

 "Of true Armenian architecture the finest and most characteristic specimens are to be found in the ruined city of Ani..."